-- They learn to listen to their customer, in this case the Elementary School child (a very demanding customer by the way).
+They learn to listen to their customer, in this case, the Primary School Child (a very demanding customer, by the way).

-- They learn to take into account the production facility they can use, in this case the participating technical secondary schools: they need to understand what production machines these schools have, what complexity level the participating technical secondary school students can handle.
+They learn to take into account the production facility they can use, in this case, the participating Vocational/Technical Secondary Schools: they need to understand what production machines these schools have, and what complexity level the participating Technical/Vocational Secondary School Students can handle.

-- They learn that in many cases they can actually improve the design of the engineers.
+They learn that, in many cases, they can improve the design made by university students.

-- They learn to communicate about how they know the production could be made easier and better.
+They learn to communicate how they can guarantee the production can be made easier and better.

-- They learn the importance of their skills as an important asset of the materializing of ideas and the creation of added value.
+They learn the importance of their skills as a critical asset in bringing (product-) ideas to life and creating added value.